Alpine Fault earthquake talk

-Natural event and human consequences in Queenstown Lakes and Central Otago.
+Natural hazard events and their consequences in Queenstown Lakes and Central Otago

 Tim Davies, Canterbury University